kevinli-webbertech/kevinli-webbertech.github.io/blog/md/courses/dev_ops/homework/final.md

 Write a springboot helloworld project and that could connect to a mysql database and commit to github. (hint: please go to checkout in spring.io)

-* Write a k8s deployment for Jenkin server.
+* Write a k8s deployment for Jenkins server.
 (10 pts)
 * Write a k8s deployment for Nexus server.
 (10 pts)
 * Write a k8s deployment for MySQL database.
 (10 pts)
 * Write a k8s ConfigMap for MySQL username and password.
 (10 pts)
-* Write a Jenkin file to checkout code, build jar and push it to nexus server.
+* Write a Jenkins file to checkout code, build jar and push it to nexus server.
 (10 pts)
 * Write a k8s webapp deployment file to spin up the pod to run the webapp.
 And prove that the webapp is running successfully.
 (10 pts)
 * Write a k8s PV deployment file.
 (10 pts)
 * Write a k8s PVC deployment file.
 (10 pts)